REST API Documentation

 }

-Files can be uploaded to Jama using a PUT with form-data to the following endpoint:
+Files are uploaded to Jama using a PUT request with formdata to the following endpoint:

-If you receive a 200/201 response status, you have successfully uploaded a file to the Jama attachment!
+- If a 200/201 response status is received, the file has been successfully uploaded to the Jama attachment.

-To associate an attachment item with a Jama item, the attachment widget must be enabled on the Jama item's item type prior to establishing an association.
+To associate an attachment item with a Jama item, ensure that the attachment widget is enabled on the Jama item’s item type before establishing an association.
+The attachment item, in this context, refers to an item containing metadata about an attachment.

 {